opendocsg/slw-judgments-backfill/2005_SGCA_8/report.md

 34     The respondents had wrongly equated the court expert’s report with the judge’s order on damages.
 Even though the judge decided to adopt the findings of court expert, his decision to do so was still separate from the decision of the court expert.

 35     We are mindful that an appellant must show a “manifest error” in order to challenge the findings of a nominated valuer.
-In _Tan Yeow Khoon v Tan Yeow Tat_ [2003] 3 SLR 486 (affirmed on appeal), Choo Han Teck J held at [12]:
+In _Tan Yeow Khoon v Tan Yeow Tat_ <span class="citation">[2003] 3 SLR 486</span> (affirmed on appeal), Choo Han Teck J held at [12]:

  [W]here the parties had agreed to accept a price that their nominated valuer had determined so that litigation could thereby be avoided, they were bound by that valuation even if the valuer was wrong.
 The only possible exception is where there is a manifest error that justly requires judicial intervention. [emphasis added]